Find female ancestors in vintage cookbooks! Expand your genealogy research by exploring heritage cookbooks for evidence of your ancestors.

 Dig deep into the those recipes books in the area where you ancestors lived!

-Google Books is an other great place to find older historical cookbooks.
+Google Books is another great place to find older historical and vintage cookbooks.
 Those books published prior to 1923 are free of copyright and can be found in their entirety on Google Books for free.
 The Presbyterian Cookbook and The Westford Cook Book: Tested Recipes mentioned above was found on Google Books.
+[Learn how to use Google Books in other way, too!]

 Universities with local history collections may also have local and historical cookbooks in their collections.